-In two weeks, Cleveland pastor and Donald Trump supporter Darrell Scott will be honored by former Cleveland Browns running back Jim Brown’s charity Amer-i-can for his work in support of Trump’s election.
+In two weeks, Cleveland pastor and Donald Trump supporter Rev. Scott will be honored by former Cleveland Browns running back Jim Brown’s charity Amer-i-can for his work in support of Trump’s election.
 Throughout the presidential campaign, Scott promoted Donald Trump.
 He served as CEO of the National Diversity Coalition for Trump.
 Scott was rewarded for his efforts by an appointment to the executive committee of Trump’s transition team.

 In his Twitter profile above (and his Facebook page), Scott refers to himself as Dr. Darrell Scott.
 During the campaign, Trump also referred to Scott as “Dr. Darrell Scott.”